Welcome to Best Bar None Bolton Borough, we pride ourselves on our mission statement ……

-On the 30th January 2018; Yates in Bradshawgate held an event to celebrate a successful 12 months since the launch of the Best Bar None scheme in Bolton and the launch of Bolton Best Bar None scheme which incorporates the Bolton and Westhoughton schemes and as also opens up the scheme to other licensed premises from across the borough.
-The event started at 7pm and was attended by all of Boltons accredited venues as well as Westhoughton’s venues who are hoping to be accredited.
-Also attended was members of the council, Greater Manchester Police and Best Bar None.
+On the 22nd January 2019; Northern Way on Nelson Square held an event to celebrate a successful 2 years since the launch of the Best Bar None scheme in Bolton and the launch of the NEWLY formed BOLTON BOROUGH Best Bar None scheme which incorporates the Bolton and Westhoughton schemes and as also opens up the scheme to other licensed premises from across the borough.
+The event started at 7pm and was well attended by all of Bolton borough’s accredited venues as well as around 10 other venues that are hoping to gain accreditation during year 3.
+Representatives from Bolton Council were also present.

 Since the scheme first launched in Bolton the town has seen a 33 per cent reduction in crime.
 Seventeen businesses from the area have gained official accreditation.
 There were 92 incidents of violent crime reported in licensed premises, compared with 137 for the same time period in 2016.

-Ask Angela is a nationally recognised scheme which was designed to provide support to those feeling vulnerable and in need of help on a night out.
+Ask for Angela is a nationally recognised scheme which was designed to provide support to those feeling vulnerable and in need of help on a night out.

 Bolton Police are launching the scheme across the town centres pubs and clubs.
 Ask for Angela aims to reduce sexual violence and abuse in the area.
 It does this by providing those feeling vulnerable in those establishments a platform to discreetly approach staff and ask for help.